 But I wanted to take a moment here and say one very important thing:

 It doesn’t really matter how many users any social network has.

 How many people are you able connect with in a relevant way?

-If there are 2.13 billion people using Facebook, but none of them have any interest in the stories you’re telling (or you can’t reach them)— there is zero value in that network.
+If there are 2.4 billion people are active on Facebook, but none of them have any interest in the stories you’re telling (or you can’t reach them)— there is zero value in that network.

 If there are 300 people using MySpace and every single one of them are interested in your story— it’s suddenly more valuable than Facebook.